SPICE: A Synergistic, Precise, Iterative, and Customizable Image Editing Workflow: Methods

 \subsection{Color and Edge Hint Generation}

 In many existing image editing systems \cite{croitoru2023diffusion, yang2023diffusion, huang2024diffusion}, users typically specify desired content through a textual prompt.
 However, words alone cannot easily describe certain details, such as asymmetric apparel designs or intricate color patterns.
 Instead, these subtle details can be effectively conveyed with an additional visual hint in the image space.
 To this end, \spice~allows a user to first create a rough sketch or color layout using standard editing software (e.g., Krita or Adobe Photoshop).
 The resultant image, denoted $I_\text{hinted} \in [0,1]^{H \times W \times C}$, then replaces the original image as the inpainting input.
-To incorporate information from this hinted image, a denoising strength hyperparameter in [0, 1] specifies how much the original pixels on the image should be changed\footnote{The hyperparameter does not work as a simple linear blending coefficient at the post-processing stage, and its exact implementation differs for various algorithms.
+To incorporate information from this hinted image, a denoising strength hyperparameter in [0, 1] specifies how much the original pixels on the image should be changed.\footnote{The hyperparameter does not work as a simple linear blending coefficient at the post-processing stage, and its exact implementation differs for various algorithms.
 To avoid ambiguity, we refrain from providing a general equation here.
-Interested readers can refer to the source code of popular Web UIs for the equations. }.
-At a moderate denoising strength (e.g., 0.5 to 0.7), the inpainting model produces pixels that remain close to the user’s sketched hints—preserving intended colors, shapes, or patterns—while still diverging enough from the sketch to form realistic objects.
+Interested readers can refer to the source code of popular Web UIs for the equations. } At a moderate denoising strength (e.g., 0.5 to 0.7), the inpainting model produces pixels that remain close to the user’s sketched hints, preserving intended colors, shapes, or patterns.
+Meanwhile, the pixels still diverges enough from the sketch, forming realistic objects in the end.